rauc/rauc/docs/integration.rst

 Another additional partition we use exclusively for storing the environment.

-.. note:: It is not strictly required to have the env on an actual MBR/GPT partition, but we use this here as it better protects against accidentially overwriting relevant data of other partitions.
+.. note:: It is not strictly required to have the env on an actual MBR/GPT partition, but we use this here as it better protects against accidentally overwriting relevant data of other partitions.

-Parition table (excerpt with partition offsets):
+Partition table (excerpt with partition offsets):

 .. code-block:: text